burakekici/burakekici.github.io/about.md

 # Hey!
 I am Burak. 🙋🏻‍♂️

-I am a **Software Engineer** from Ankara, Türkiye.
-I work as a **Game Developer** at [APPS Technology][apps], remotely.
-I have been making mobile games with Unity since mid-2018.
+I am a **Software Engineer** from Ankara, Türkiye, currently working remotely as a **Game Developer** at [APPS Technology][apps].
+Since mid-2018, I have been programming mobile games with Unity.

-These are the links of my [résumé][resume], [portfolio][portfolio], [LinkedIn][linkedin] and [GitHub][github] for potential collaborations or curious people about me.
+Whether you're looking to collaborate or simply curious about me, these are the links of my [résumé][resume], [portfolio][portfolio], [LinkedIn][linkedin] and [GitHub][github].

-I have graduated from computer science at [Hacettepe University, Ankara][hacettepe].
-I have been at [Albert-Ludwigs University, Freiburg][freiburg] as an Erasmus+ exchange student.
+Following my graduation from [Hacettepe University, Ankara][hacettepe] with a degree in Computer Science, I had the opportunity to participate in an Erasmus+ exchange program at [Albert-Ludwigs University in Freiburg][freiburg].

 My personality type is [INFJ-T][mbtype].
-I enjoy doing many things such as: gaming on Playstation, traveling, karting, sim-racing, cycling, reading, blogging.
-I am also interested in personal finance and [FIRE][fire], interior architecture and minimalism.
+I enjoy variety of activities, including playing Playstation games, traveling, karting, sim-racing, cycling, reading, blogging.
+I am also interested in personal finance and [FIRE][fire] movement, interior architecture and minimalism.
 And I love making lists and excel sheets. 🤓

 > "Simplicity is the ultimate sophistication."